syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 I> After adding the reference, an additional step is required for iOS and UWP projects.
 Create an instance of the `SfChartRenderer` in iOS and UWP projects as shown in this [KB article](https://www.syncfusion.com/kb/7144).

 I> For UWP alone, an additional step is required if the project is built-in release mode with .NET Native tool chain enabled.
-Refer this [KB article](https://www.syncfusion.com/kb/7149) for more details.
+Refer to this [KB article](https://www.syncfusion.com/kb/7149) for more details.

 ## Initialize chart